Term life insurance is the most cost effective life insurance product!

 It is only human nature for most consumers shopping for a new product or service to become swept over by low price tags.
 This tends to make their buying decision based on price alone.
-This happens everyday to thousands of Americans and many times no serious problems are created.
+This happens everyday to thousands of Americans and sometimes no serious problems are created.
 Purchasing life insurance is all together different than buying that new refrigerator or kitchen table.
 Making a poor buying decision now could create a world of financial problems for your dependents later on down the road.

 Is term going to be your best bet?